reactjs/react.dev/content/community/courses.md

 - [React for Beginners](https://reactforbeginners.com/) - Learn React in just a couple of afternoons.

+- [React for Designers](https://designcode.io/react) - A 6-hour React course for designers, by designers.

+- [React Essentials for Designers](https://learnreact.design) - React courses tailored for designers: the fundamentals, capabilities, limitations and how they relate to design.

+- [Essential React](https://learnreact.com/lessons/2018-essential-react-1-overview) - A crash course for doers, moving fast from "Hello World" to advanced component composition.

 - [React Training: Advanced React.js](https://courses.reacttraining.com/p/advanced-react) - Take your React skills to the next level.

 - [Tyler McGinnis](https://tylermcginnis.com/courses) - Tyler McGinnis provides access to his courses for a monthly fee.
 Courses include "React Fundamentals" and "Universal React".

-- [React Essentials for Designers](https://learnreact.design) - React courses tailored for designers: the fundamentals, capabilities, limitations and how they relate to design.

 - [Mastering React](https://codewithmosh.com/p/mastering-react/) - Build professional interactive apps with React.